arista-netdevops-community/anta-demo/3-anta-in-avd/README.md

     # 3-anta-in-avd/custom_anta_catalogs/LAB.yml
     # This catalog is applied to all devices in the LAB group in the AVD inventory

-    # Use the next test if you have completed lab 2, otherwise comment it.
+    # Use the next test if you have completed lab 2
-    custom.example:
+    custom.vlan:
+      - VerifyVlanStatus:
+          vlans:
+            - 110
-      - VerifyUptime:
+            - 160
-          minimum: 42

-    # If you have not completed lab 2 you can use the built-in ANTA test instead.
+    # If you have not completed lab 2 you can use a built-in ANTA test instead
     # anta.tests.system:
     #  - VerifyUptime:
     #      minimum: 42